MRBl00die/MR-Bl00die-Texture-Pack/README.md

 # MR-Bl00die-Texture-Pack
-Update: 4/18/2021
+Update: 4/19/2021

-ESP: Wenas, Bienvenido a mi Texture Pack, Creado por Mi, Este texture pack Cuenta con Nuevas Actualizacion en Abril del 2021.
+ESP: Wenas, Bienvenido a mi Texture Pack, Creado por Mi en Abril del 2021.

 Tienes que ir a https://github.com/MRBl00die/MR-Bl00die-Texture-Pack/releases/ Para descargar los texture packs.

 Que tiene de Nuevo?
-- Nuevos Assets
-- Arreglos
-- Nuevo Injector de Texturas en alta calidad
-- Nuevos diseños de Armas
+- Arreglo de la 2.30.6
-- Nueva Mira mas comoda
+- Nueva Calidad de texturas con injector
-- Nuevo filtro de color en los Avatares
+- Nuevos colores de filtros

 Para los que no sepan como usar el nuevo Injector que pone las texturas en alta calidad y mejorado puedes ver este tutorial desde aqui: https://youtu.be/39j_GWdw5ws?t=76 1:16

-ENG: Hi, Welcome to my Texture Pack, Created by me, This Texture Pack has New Updates in April 2021.
+ENG: Hi, Welcome to my Texture Pack, Created by me in April 2021.

 You need to go to https://github.com/MRBl00die/MR-Bl00die-Texture-Pack/releases/ to download the texture packs.

 What is new?
-- New Assets
-- Bug Fixes
+- Bug Fixes in 2.30.6
 - New Quality Texture Pack injection
-- New Weapons Design
-- New Crosshair
-- New Color Filter In The Avatars
+- New Color Filter

 For those who do not know how to use the new Injector that puts the textures in high quality and improved you can see this tutorial from here: https://youtu.be/39j_GWdw5ws?t=76 1:16